laiyongtao/aio_nameko_proxy/README.md

 # aio-nameko-proxy

-A standalone nameko rpc proxy for asyncio and a wrapper for using nameko services with Sanic.
+A standalone nameko rpc proxy for asyncio and a wrapper for using nameko rpc proxy with Sanic.

 This project is based on aio-pika and reference the source code of official nameko project and aio-pika.

 ### examples:
 #### standalone AIOClusterRpcProxy
 If you want most of your messages to be persistent(default).
-Set the delivery mode parameter as DeliveryMode.PERSISTENT.
-Call sw_dlm_call when you need to send a non-persistent message.
+Set the delivery mode parameter as DeliveryMode.PERSISTENT, Call sw_dlm_call when you need to send a non-persistent message.
 ```python
 import asyncio
 from aio_nameko_proxy import AIOClusterRpcProxy